ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 There is no room in this for the divinization of a nation, of a class, let alone of an individual.
 Are we not all children of one father, as it is said in religious language?
 Indeed, even the divinization of humanity, as an abstract totality, would not be in the spirit of that ideal.
 It is only to the individual that a soul is given.
 And the high destiny of the individual is to serve rather than to rule, or to impose himself in any other way." --Albert Einstein, Einstein's Ideas and Opinions, pp.41 - 49.

-Hero's Journey Economics
+Hero's Odyssey Economics

 Economist and professor Cyril Morong has been conducting research on the relationship between economics and mythology for over fifteen years.
 Check out Cyril's definitive paper, The Creative-Destroyers: Are Entrepreneurs Mythological Heroes?
 (Presented at the annual meetings of the Western Economic Association, July 1992.)